AP Glossary

 Threshold

-The specific meter value or counter level at which a machine transitions from -EV to +EV.
-Run the Slots calculates trigger thresholds for every supported machine based on base game return, meter rates, and bonus values.
+The specific counter value at which a machine transitions from house-favored to player-favorable.
+Run the Slots calculates trigger thresholds for every supported machine based on base game return, counter rates, and bonus values.

 Ceiling

-The maximum value a must-hit-by progressive can reach before it is guaranteed to pay out.
+The maximum value a must-hit-by progressive can reach before it is forced to pay out.
 The closer a progressive gets to its ceiling, the higher the expected value of playing that machine.

 MHB (Must-Hit-By)